Removing Mold and Smoke Odors From Books and Documents

 results were marginal at very best.
 Using stronger chemicals to actually

-documents causes damage of its own.
+documents caused damage of its own.

 making leather book bindings brittle and crack, oxidizing the binding cord